Introduction to rasterio & atlite#

 excluder.add_geometry(url)

-Then, we can simply repeat the calculation and visualisation of available cells:
+Then, we can simply repeat the shape_availability() calculation and visualise the remaining available cells:

 band, transform = shape_availability(shape, excluder)